PhuocQuach-InfoTrack/ABCpdfLinuxPOC/README.md

 # ABCpdfLinuxPOC Dockerized Application

 This repository contains the Dockerfile and source code for ABCpdfLinuxPOC, a .NET application.
 The Dockerfile is designed to build and run the application within a Docker container.
-# ABCpdfLinuxPOC Dockerized Application

-This repository contains the Dockerfile and source code for ABCpdfLinuxPOC, a .NET application.
-The Dockerfile is designed to build and run the application within a Docker container.